katehu/katehu.github.io/publications.md

 ## Sampling designs with and for new technologies <a name="study-design"></a>

-My next research interest is adatpive and scalable sampling designs
+My next research interest is adatpive and scalable sampling designs<br/>

 **Hu, J**, Jerkins, J, Goebel, N. Routing Method for Mobile Monitoring Platforms --- A scalable sampling method that dispatches a fleet of vehicles to collect environmental data unbiasedly (U. S. Application Serial No.17/332789)